-Information for First-Year Students
+Information for New Students for Fall 2020

-Dear First-Year Students,
+Dear New Students,

 * scored a 4 or 5 on the Psychology Advanced Placement exam,